6.9 ADDRESSING UNSATISFACTORY PERFORMANCE

 [Approved by the Board of Visitors May 16, 1997.]

-6.9.2 Unsatisfactory Performance Rating for Tenured Faculty The faculty member will receive no increase in salary for the subsequent year.
 Upon the receipt of one unsatisfactory performance rating, the faculty member will be invited to submit to the dean a development plan which addresses the shortcomings identified in the performance evaluation, sets forth specific goals for performance improvement, and suggests ways and means of achieving those goals.
 The plan (and any other modifications to it) becomes part of the documentation in subsequent annual performance evaluation(s) until the faculty member’s performance is rated as satisfactory.
 The dean may authorize special resources called for in the plan, in support of a return to satisfactory performance.
 In any event, the plan is advisory in nature, not prescriptive; it is the performance of the faculty member that is always the basis for subsequent evaluation, not the plan itself or its execution.
-In drawing up and pursuing his or her development plan, a tenured faculty member is entitled to the assistance of an advisory panel, which shall consist of the dean (who convenes the panel), the department Chair, and one or two tenured faculty peers chosen by the faculty member.
+In drawing up and pursuing his or her development plan, a tenured faculty member is entitled to the assistance of an advisory panel, which shall consist of the dean (who convenes the panel), the department chair, and one or two tenured faculty peers chosen by the faculty member.
 The faculty member may continue to seek the advice of the panel until a satisfactory rating is achieved or until unsatisfactory performance review (§6.9.3) is mandated.

-6.9.3 Unsatisfactory Performance Review Should a tenured faculty member, having received an annual performance rating of unsatisfactory, receive unsatisfactory ratings in the subsequent two years, or two such ratings in the subsequent three-year period, he or she will participate in unsatisfactory performance review.
+6.9.3 Unsatisfactory Performance Review Should a tenured faculty member receive an overall unsatisfactory rating in the subsequent two years, or two such ratings in the subsequent three-year period, he or she will participate in unsatisfactory performance review.
 Unsatisfactory performance review consists of an in-depth examination of the teaching, professional activity, and service record of the faculty member over the last five years, conducted by the Promotion and Tenure Committee of the faculty member’s college.
 The faculty member submits to the committee a performance review credentials file for those years, the contents and organization of which address the three areas (teaching, professional activity, service), with emphasis on the area(s) found unsatisfactory in previous performance evaluations.
 Included in the file is the written performance evaluation documentation for the five years and any documentation regarding development plans (see §6.9.2) undertaken during that period.
-Following a careful review of the materials, the Promotion and Tenure Committee of the faculty member’s college shall report its findings in writing to the President, along with one of these recommendations:
+Following a careful review of the materials, the Promotion and Tenure Committee of the faculty member’s college shall report its findings in writing to the provost, along with one of these recommendations:

-• dismissal for cause (professional incompetence or lack of teaching effectiveness) — see also §4 of the Handbook.
+- dismissal for cause (professional incompetence, neglect of duty, misconduct, or lack of teaching effectiveness) — see also §4 of the Handbook.